Moycullen: Education

 There is a primary school in the village, Scoil Mhuire, and three other primary schools in the parish: Scoil Naomh Bríde in Tullykyne, Scoil Bhaile Nua in Newtown, and Scoil Naomh Cholmáin in Tooreeny.

 Catholic parish

-There is a Catholic parish of the same name that is part of the Roman Catholic Diocese of Galway, Kilmacduagh and Kilfenora that is roughly co-extensive with the civil parish.

-The "Church of the Immaculate Conception" is located in the village.
+The Catholic parish of Moycullen, which is part of the Roman Catholic Diocese of Galway, Kilmacduagh and Kilfenora, is roughly co-extensive with Moycullen civil parish.
+The Church of the Immaculate Conception is located in the village.

 Sport

 It is home to two senior GAA clubs, a handball club and the Moycullen Basketball Club.
-Moycullen footballers won the Galway Senior Football Championship for the first time in 2020 and were victorious in the All-Ireland Intermediate Club Football Championship in 2008.
+Moycullen footballers won the Galway Senior Football Championship for the first time in 2020, as-well as 2022, and were victorious in the All-Ireland Intermediate Club Football Championship in 2008.
 The women's team won the Connacht intermediate Club Championship in 2017.
 Moycullen hurlers won the intermediate county championship in 1964 and 2011, the 2011 team going on to win the Connacht Intermediate Club Championship.
 In basketball, Moycullen won the President's Cup in 2009.